-In 2009, at the age of 6, three years into chelation he is still excreting a lot of metals in his hair.
+Three years into chelation he is still excreting a lot of metals..
 This test still meets counting rules for mercury.
 There is still no hair mercury but this is pretty common.
 We still have adrenal issues.

-In 2010, at the age of 7 we have done a 100 rounds of chelation with DMSA/ALA.
-Four years and 100 rounds and we still meet counting rules for mercury deranged mineral transport.
+A 100 rounds of chelation with DMSA/ALA.
+We still meet counting rules for mercury deranged mineral transport.
 Toxic metals seem to be very slowly coming down.
-There are still adrenal fatigue signs on this test.
+There are still adrenal signs on this test.

-In 2012, age 10, we are still chelating.
-Still on the spectrum but we have better days.
+2012 still chelating.
 The absence of lithium is a mercury marker.
 This test meets rules still.

-In 2014, at age 11 1/2 years.
-We’ve done 169 rounds with DMSA/ALA.
+2014, 169 rounds with DMSA/ALA.
 This test still meets counting rules for mercury deranged minerals.
 We still have adrenal signs on the test.